adaptris/interlok-docs/docs/pages/developer/developer-connections.md

 - Unless you intend for the class to be a proxy for all the methods on the underlying connection, then make the underlying connection class available for use by associated [AdaptrisMessageProducer][], [AdaptrisMessageConsumer][] and [Service][] implementations.
 - If the connection is configured at the channel level or as a shared component; then multiple producers (or consumers) will use the same object instance.
 It is important to have a strategy to handle this if the underlying connection is not thread-safe.

-{% include tip.html content="An example quickstart project for services is available on github : [https://github.com/adaptris/interlok-custom-component-example](https://github.com/adaptris/interlok-custom-component-example)" %}
+?> **TIP** An example quickstart project for services is available on github : [https://github.com/adaptris/interlok-custom-component-example](https://github.com/adaptris/interlok-custom-component-example)

 ## Example ##